 - Apply the new standard to significant leases to determine the potential balance sheet impact.

-- Evaluation necessary changes to business processes, IT systems, and internal controls.
+- Evaluate necessary changes to business processes, IT systems, and internal controls.

-- Educated key stakeholders (audit committee, board of directors, investors, lenders, and others) on the impact of the changes to your organization.
+- Educate key stakeholders (audit committee, board of directors, investors, lenders, and others) on the impact of the changes to your organization.

 ImplementationJanuary 1, 2019 for public companies